inorganik/inorganik-next/posts/2024-12-30-sending-events-to-child-in-svelte.md

 ## Why?

-Admittedly the use cases for this are rare, but there are legitimate ones.
+As I mentioned, the use cases for this are rare, but there are legitimate ones.
 For getting values from a child component the simplest thing to do would be to use a `$bindable()` prop.
 But sometimes you need the child component to react to an event.

 In my case I am using <a href="https://threlte.xyz/">Threlte</a>, the Svelte wrapper around Three.js.
 The way you compose components in Threlte is to have a container which holds the `<Canvas />` element, and inside that you nest a scene component.
 I have a button in my canvas component to export an image of the canvas, but to get the image, you need to use the renderer, which is only accessible through a `useThrelte` hook in the scene.
 I couldn't put the button in the scene, so when clicking the button, I needed the child scene component to export the image via the renderer, how it looked at that exact moment.